dhruvp/math-blog/_posts/2015-02-24-understanding-core-async-examples.md

 Core.Async, if you haven't seen it before, is essentially a library for Clojure that gives you access to the concurrency pattern implemented in Go.
 To read more about it, see [this](http://clojure.com/blog/2013/06/28/clojure-core-async-channels.html).
 Moreover, there's an awesome talk on the matter you can check out <a href="http://www.infoq.com/presentations/clojure-core-async" target="_blank">here</a>.

-The main idea is that core.async emphasizes using shared Queues as the underlying way for different processes to communicate.
+The main idea is that Core.Async emphasizes using shared Queues as the underlying way for different processes to communicate.
 Each process just places its message onto the queue and anyone interested in the message, grabs the queue and reads from it.
 What could be more simple?

 Well it's not quite that simple.
 Say we have two processes, a Caller, and a Listener.
 The Caller keeps throwing out new things onto the queue, and the Listener is listening to new things on this queue.
 How would the listener know when to listen to the queue and pick new things off it?
 Naively, it would have a while loop where it just keeps checking the size of the queue right?
 We obviously don't want this as it would block the hell out of our program!
-Both Go and Core.Async solve this problem using Go routines which essentially are light weight threads that run asynchronously.
+Both Go and Core.Async solve this problem using Goroutines which essentially are light weight threads that run asynchronously.
 When Listener listens to a queue from within a go routine, it parks the go routine and returns execution to the main thread UNTIL there's something to get from the queue.
 This way you're not blocking AND you know when stuff comes off the queue.
+Really the bigger idea here is that the Listener and Caller don't have to know eachother in any way.
+All they have to do is share a queue and that leads to a simpler, decoupled design.
 BOOM.

 Diving into David Nolen's example
 =================================

 In David Nolen's [blog post](http://swannodette.github.io/2013/07/12/communicating-sequential-processes/), he starts off with an example that he says should make you "fall out of your chair".
 I honestly did not fall out of my chair at first because I didn't understand it!
 So I'm now going to break it down and say WHY what he's doing is interesting and what's cool about it.
-In his example, Nolen creates 3 independent processes fire events of at different rates.
+In his example, Nolen creates 3 independent processes fire events off at different rates.
 He then creates a fourth process that collects the events from these three processes and presents them to the user.
 You should just go check it out because it's best understood by seeing it.
 His code is here for reference.

 {% highlight clojure %}